arcadiapage/arcadiapage.github.io/aboutme.md

 ![20250525-175027-0000.png](https://i.postimg.cc/QMh05MKR/20250525-175027-0000.png){: .mx-auto.d-block :}

 Hello!
 I'm Arcadia Page, an intuitive writer, artist, and creative rebel⚡.
 Through my dreams, intuitive insights, and daily creative life, I share the experience of reconnecting to one's inner creative voice and universe.
-In this space I invite readers to slow down enough to feel their imagination again and remember their own creative depth.
+This space is an invitation to slow down enough to feel imagination and remember creative depth.

 Overall, my body of work is a forest full of all kinds of twisted paths, turns, and forks in the road.
 So dear explorer, here's your map.